 When you identify a leader, how do you invest in his or her growth?

 My father was an electrical engineer of the highest order.
-A master bridge player and a director of electrical engineering at Hazeltine Corporation — one of the most significant electrical engineering companies in American history — he was smarter than smart.
-Dad’s colleagues over the years included not just Professor Alan Hazeltine himself, but Harold Wheeler of Wheeler Laboratories; Page Burr, co-founder of Burr-Brown, and who was a classmate of my father’s at Cornell; Bernie Loughlin, who co-invented color television; and Henry Bachman, who served as IEEE President and became an IEEE fellow.
+A master bridge player and a director of electrical engineering at Hazeltine Corporation — one of the most significant electrical engineering companies in American history — he was a smart man who worked in the smartest of company.
+Dad’s colleagues over the years included not just Professor Alan Hazeltine himself, but Harold Wheeler of Wheeler Laboratories; Page Burr, co-founder of Burr-Brown, and who was my father’s classmate at Cornell; Bernie Loughlin, who co-invented color television; and Henry Bachman, who served as IEEE President and became an IEEE fellow.
 There were many others.
 I don’t usually do this, but I encourage you to view the links to these individuals before you proceed, as they will paint a vivid picture of the fortunate magnificence of my father’s cohort.

 Dad spent nearly 50 years at Hazeltine.
-My brothers and I also all worked there at some point in our lives.
-My brother Paul notably worked at Hazeltine for over 30 years in manufacturing, including time spent as part of the team that created the very first multi-layered PC boards in history.
+My brothers and I all worked there at some point in our lives as well.
+My eldest brother Paul notably worked there for over 30 years in manufacturing, including time spent as part of the team that created the world’s very first multi-layered PC boards.
 Hazeltine was a major force in the formative years of the electrical engineering industry.

 I grew up in a fairly traditional household, where we shared stories over supper, every day.
 The children would discuss their schooldays, Mom would talk about what happened around the house and the news of the day, and Dad would share the latest goings on at Hazeltine.
 These would often include (generalized) stories about how the military changed requirements for the projects his teams were working on, how frustrating those changes were, and how this all threatened the due dates that they faced.